wp-plugins/interlinks/readme.txt

 == Screenshots ==

-1. Automatic ad placement locations.
-2. The config page.
-3. The author advertising user page.
+1. How it looks on the editor site.
+2. The post with links.
+Link one is red because the page doesn't exist.

 == Upgrading ==

-Simply delete the old one, upload and activate.
+Simply delete the old one, upload and activate or automatically through WordPress.